 Travelling with electronics can be tricky.
 If you’re driving, you have complete freedom on how you want to pack your things in your car.
 But for air travel, you have to follow the rules and regulations set forth by the airline.

-If you’re worried about going over the weight limit, take your time to weigh your baggage before going to the airport to ensure that you are within the limit and to avoid having to pay any unnecessary fees.
+Take your time to weigh your baggage before going to the airport to ensure that you are within the limit and to avoid having to pay fees.

 Furthermore, it is best to check your airline’s website to know more about their policy regarding taking electronics with you when you fly, as their policy from two years ago may differ from their current one.